Kimyounggun99/Crossing_Direction_Prediction/README.md

 # Pedestrian Crossing Intention Prediction at Intersections

-This repository contains the implementation for pedestrian crossing intention prediction using a combination of RTMPose3D, PedCMT, and PedGraph+ frameworks.
-The project involves data preparation, feature extraction, and training/testing a Transformer-based model.

----

 ## 1. Environment
 To ensure compatibility and smooth execution, please provide the following details of your system environment:
 - Operating System: Ubuntu 22.04